Free worldwide shipping

 A recent phase I clinical trial tested rapamycin in people with mild cognitive impairment, a precursor to Alzheimer’s disease.
 Results showed that:

-• Rapamycin was not detected in the cerebrospinal fluid (CSF), suggesting it may not easily cross into the brain.
+• Rapamycin was not detected in the cerebrospinal fluid (CSF), suggesting it may not easily cross into the brain—an important point also highlighted in rapamycin cognitive studies.

-This is the first human evidence of rapamycin’s indirect effects on the brain, opening new questions about its role in neurodegeneration.
+This is the first human evidence of rapamycin’s indirect effects on the brain, opening new questions about rapamycin cognitive function, neurodegeneration, and its potential role in rapamycin Alzheimer’s clinical trial research.

 Immune Rejuvenation: Boosting Vaccine Response